File for a divorce.

 As a conclusion, should you come into contact with a rejected parent it may be helpful to offer grace for his or her grief.
 Each and every rejected parent differs in his or her stage of sorrow.
 They will also display unique feelings.
 Some may feel discouraged, dejected, and depressed.
 Or, others may feel angry and outraged.
 If the parent recently read about parental alienation, and discovered there is a name to the irrational rejection; they may feel relieved.
 Perhaps, they are baffled, broken, and bewildered.
-If they have pleaded with the courts for 15 years, they be feel helpless and guarded.
+If they have pleaded with the courts for 15 years, they may feel helpless and guarded.
 When their families blame them, they may become withdrawn and detached.
 Regardless of the stage or feeling(s) that accompany the pain of parental alienation, rejected parents require empathy, exultation, and esteem.

 You Might Be An Alienated Parent If… (by Monika)

 You might be an alienated parent if your seven-year old reports, “ I know the law; just wait till I am of age; I will tell the judge where I want to live.
 We are asking for full custody.”